ToolJet/ToolJet/docs/versioned_docs/version-2.9.0/setup/docker.md

   3. Create `.env` file in the current directory (where the docker-compose.yaml file is downloaded as in step 1):

   Kindly set the postgresql database credentials according to your external database.
+Please enter the database details with the help of the bash as shown below.

   ```bash
   curl -LO https://raw.githubusercontent.com/ToolJet/ToolJet/main/deploy/docker/.env.external.example